Overview

 Although having a hernia is not usually a serious condition, hernias will not go away without having surgery to repair it.
 This means there is no long term alternative to having surgery to repair a hernia.

-Sometimes a hernia can become stuck out and very painful.
+In rare cases, a hernia can become stuck out and very painful.
 This is called a strangulated hernia and needs an urgent operation.
-This happens to about 2 in 100 people with an inguinal hernia each year.
+Less than 3 in 100 people get this each year.

 Types of hernia